martopad/my_profile/content/projects/bare_metal_gentoo_machines.md

 ```

 ## Result
-Linux machines that are tunning Gentoo as OS.
+Linux machines that are running Gentoo as OS.
 Although using defaults,
 the installation is minimal.
 (I'm sure I can optimize it more).

 UN100D machine: